 This post may contain affiliate links.
 We may earn money or products from the companies mentioned in this post.

-If you haven’t already please take a look at my other articles on Marley & Me:
+If you haven’t already please take a look at other lessons we learned while reading Marley & Me:

 Apparently he was.
 Marley was growing at a furious pace…

 Be careful how much you feed a lab.
 Most labs will continue eating until they are sick.

 A friend of mind told me his black lab got into and ate an entire bag of food in one sitting.

 Of course he was very ill and had to make a trip to the vet.

 Fortunately, the dog was okay, but as you can see Labs have a tendency to overeat.

 My entire life I’ve gone to my Aunt’s house to celebrate New Years.